Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Licensee Developments.**

-"Licensee Developments" means Licensee's own configurations, scripts, glue code, and integrations that interface with the Software but do not include any portion of the Software's source code other than code that Licensee is expressly permitted to modify under this License.
+"Licensee Developments" means Licensee's own configurations, scripts, glue code, integrations, and modifications to the Software that interface with or extend the Software but do not include the Software's core source code as originally provided by Licensor.

-For clarity, Licensee Developments do not include: (i) modifications to the Software itself, or (ii) any work that would be considered a derivative work of the Software under applicable copyright law.
-All such modifications and derivative works are owned by Licensor and are licensed back to Licensee only as part of the Software under this License.
+Licensee owns all right, title, and interest in and to Licensee Developments.
+However, Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any Licensee Developments (including modifications to the Software) that Licensee makes publicly available or distributes to third parties, without any obligation to Licensee.

+For clarity, Licensee retains ownership of modifications made for internal use only.
+The Software itself and all intellectual property rights therein remain the exclusive property of Licensor.

 **Feedback License.** Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any feedback, suggestions, error reports, or improvements provided by Licensee regarding the Software, without any obligation to Licensee and without giving Licensee ownership of any improvements or modifications made by Licensor.